datatweets/terraform-gcp-guide/01-setup/guide_01.md

 2. Install the extension by Microsoft

-## 5. Next Steps
+## 6. Next Steps

-With Terraform installed and VS Code configured, you're ready to start defining and deploying infrastructure on Google Cloud Platform (GCP).
+With Terraform, gcloud CLI, and VS Code all configured, you're ready to start defining and deploying infrastructure on Google Cloud Platform (GCP).
 Here are your next steps:

-- **Configure GCP Credentials**: Terraform will need access to your GCP credentials to manage resources.
+- **Authenticate with GCP**: Ensure you've run `gcloud auth application-default login` for Terraform authentication
+- **Create a GCP Project**: Use the GCP Console or `gcloud projects create` to set up your project
+- **Enable Required APIs**: Enable Compute Engine, Cloud Storage, and other APIs you'll need
-- **Create Your First Terraform Project**: Start with simple GCP configurations to get familiar with the syntax and workflow.
+- **Create Your First Terraform Project**: Start with simple GCP resources like Cloud Storage buckets or Compute Engine instances
-- **Learn Terraform Best Practices**: Understand state management, modules, and workspace organization.
+- **Learn Terraform Best Practices**: Understand state management, modules, and workspace organization
+- **Explore GCP Services**: Familiarize yourself with GCP's offerings and how to provision them with Terraform

 ---

-## 6. Troubleshooting
+## 7. Troubleshooting

 ### Terraform Installation Issues